 Account Executive

-- Led the development of a demonstration strategy for a new product offering, targeting major financial institutions, which was used to generate £2.9 million in annual revenue
+- Led the development of a demonstration strategy for a new product offering, targeting large financial institutions, which was used to generate £2.9 million in annual revenue

 - Worked with SDRs to focus on target customer personas based on customer conversations, which reduced costs by 15% while improving the close rate by 22%

-- Conducted regular reviews of existing account holders to ensure their needs were being met, resulting in an annual retention rate 3 percentage points above the target.
+- Conducted regular reviews of existing account holders to ensure their needs were being met, resulting in an annual retention rate 3 percentage points above the plan

 Account executive job description